Louis Antoine Collas: Artist's Work

 Collas's portrait of Mrs. Andry was likely a member of the Andrey family (also spelled Andry or André).
 The Andrey family was very active in federal and colonial militias in Louisiana.
 The family owned multiple plantations in St. James Parish.
 Collas's Mrs. Andry is very likely to be the same Mrs. André who intrigued John James Audubon.
 Audubon wrote in his diary on February 21, 1821 saying "one of those discouraging incidents connected with the life of the artists.
 I had a likeness spoken of in very rude terms by the fair lady it was made for, and perhaps will loos my time and the reward expected for my labours."
 Audubon identified her later by her name: "Mrs. André - I mention name as I may speak more of the likeness as the occasion will require."
 Collas depicts a possible widow André, who lived on Armour Street in 1829.
 Her eyes are grey which seem sad and tired.
 Her distant gaze is to give off the sense of contemplation, deep emotion and reverie.

 Collas's Portrait of a Free Woman of Color Wearing a Tignon was painted in 1829 while he was in New Orleans.
-This painting resides in the New Orleans Museum of Art on display.
+This painting resides in the New Orleans Museum of Art and is on display.
 The woman in the painting was an unknown free woman of color which was pretty rare especially in southern states like Louisiana.
 The woman in the picture is wearing a tignon, a headdress worn by women in Louisiana with African descent.
 A law in 1786 mandated both women of free color and enslaved dark-skinned women must wear a head scarf so that could be distinguished from white women.
 Free women of color subverted the intent of the law and adopted vibrant luxury fabrics to wear for their own artistic self-fashioning.
 The woman in the painting seems to be proud of her heritage, and is proud to wear her vibrant green tignon.
 She is seated, commonly seen in portraits of women, with a smile on her face while staring directly at the viewer.
 Her expression gives a sense of sarcasm.
-Her expression reads, "You thought this would oppress us, but all you id was give us a great fashion trend."
+Her expression reads, "You thought this would oppress us, but all you did was give us a great fashion trend."